Letters from Lodi

 Wines that over-deliver at a price point will be prized, and the quality of what’s in the bottle may become the biggest marketing point.

 Online shopping and home delivery went ballistic in 2020.
-This will continue is 2021 and beyond.
+This will continue in 2021 and beyond.
 Wineries that do not have a strong online and/or telemarketing presence will fall behind.

 Sticking together and remaining individual — A collective representation in priority markets will bring strength to [each wine region's] offer, with varied expressions of our regions and varietals to support each other in our success, ensuring visibility and enhancing recognition with consistent messaging and activations.

 It starts with reaching out to local indigenous groups.
-Who knows where that might lead, what lessons can be learned, what connections built?
+Who knows where that might lead, what lessons can be learned, and what connections are built?

 Sustainability: Wine producers can be more sustainable in the way they grow and produce wine, but that message needs to be rammed home to consumers.

 Given the year we have just had, I get the feeling that in 2021 people will be looking to celebrate more with friends and family.
 For wineries, I see people wanting to get involved more… to experience and share everything we have to offer.
 And the reason why, I think we are all missing interaction with others.
 We will also see a huge push into supporting the local farmer more!

 If 2020 was all about the "pivot," then surely the word for 2021 is "focus."
 Ideally, on the customer.
 Wine club infrastructure and winery websites are now feeling loved, so it’s time to invest in all elements of communicating.
 Sponsored ads will often fall flat if the organic content is sporadic and leave much to be desired in storytelling and imagery.
 Newsletter offers follow the same premise...